 And of course Michel and Reg add their own colours and brushstrokes, stainless steel bowls and well placed toothpicks here and there and sync their ideas with mine as we invent.
-Our (Michel and my) oldest son JJ obliged me by contributing his own rap bars/ sound poetry to a musical conversation of inner thoughts from the middle of nowhere on Folded Wish.
+Our (Michel and my) oldest son JJ obliged me by contributing his own rap bars/ sound poetry to a musical conversation of inner thoughts from the middle of nowhere on Folded Wish as well as sequencing the album with his noteworthy instinct for flow.
 It has been a great joy to collaborate with our family social bubble, with my father adding a snippet and joining us on our adventures.
 Both our boys sang some background vocals on I Will, surely one of the first free jazz laments about mothering teenage boys ever.
 Our youngest son Theo created all the artwork on these tracks and the videos that accompany the music.
-Mirror Lake and Spatterdock have been selected at several film festivals already.
-The third video, lifeonpause. will be released on October 29th.
+Mirror Lake, Spatterdock and lifeonpause. have been selected as finalists and/or won awards at several film festivals already.

 Some songs include layers of voices, drawing from background in working with sound poetry, notably in bpNichol’s workshop production of A Space Opera many moons ago.
-I’ve included a passage from a bpNichol work in the track Close Call somewhere inside the collage of voices reciting their mutual dreams.
+I’ve included a passage from a bpNichol work in the track Close Call somewhere inside the collage of voices reciting their mutual dreams after the library fairies tossed his chapbook in my lap while editing.
 You can learn more about bpNichol and his work at the bpNichol archive.

-The track also features my dreaming friends Janet Mast and Maria Carla Cernuto reciting their mutual dreams that corresponded to the waking life close call I sing about that occurred a few days after their dreams.
+The track also features my dreaming friends Janet Mast and Maria Carla Cernuto reciting their mutual dreams that corresponded to the waking life close call highlighted in that song.
+Their dreams appeared to be precognitive, with many details resonating with my waking experience a few days later.
 How we unraveled all that is another magical mystery and perhaps it is solved within the music.
-A third dreaming friend, Star Edwards, plays harp on Ronin, the final track which seemed apt as our dreams were entangled within the song.
+A third dreaming friend, Star Edwards, plays harp on Ronin, the final track which seemed apt as our dreams were also entangled within the song.